 - 1. The first example is a blank entry.
-This means that the calculation is performed on every detail record. - In this example, Indicator 16 could be a resulting indicator for a specific record type.
+This means that the calculation is performed on every detail record. - 2.
+In this example, Indicator 16 could be a resulting indicator for a specific record type. - 3.
+In this example, Indicator 16 could be a resulting indicator, and Indicator 18 could be a field indicator, which is specified on the Input Specifications sheet.
+If Indicator 18 is used to test an input field for blanks, this entry means, in effect, that the calculation would be performed if recordtype 16 is present and the contents of the field represented by Indicator 18 is not blank.